Now that you’ve checked out a project, you have a directory with your project’s code. Let’s get to know what’s there.

 _eko_

-directory contains auto-generated files created by Eko Studio.
+The src/_eko_/ directory contains auto-generated files created by Eko Studio.

 Do not edit files in the

-directory.
+_eko_directory.
 Changes made to files in this directory will be overridden by Eko Studio.